 Financial help for respite care in Colorado

 The cost of respite care in Colorado Springs is often less than families expect, especially when funding assistance is available.
-Colorado's HCBS Medicaid waivers cover respite services for eligible participants.
+Colorado's HCBS Medicaid waivers cover respite services for eligible participants — the HCBS-EBD waiver for older adults and adults with physical disabilities, and the HCBS-DD waiver for individuals with developmental disabilities.
 The National Lifespan Respite Network maintains a Colorado-specific resource list for families who do not qualify for Medicaid.
 The Eldercare Locator (a federal service) can connect Colorado Springs families to local respite funding and programs.
 Some Veterans' families access respite through the VA Caregiver Support Program.
-Adult day care specifically is one of the most cost-efficient respite options because the daily rate covers supervision, meals, activities, and personal care assistance — far more than an hourly in-home respite aide.
+Adult day care is one of the most cost-efficient respite options because the daily rate covers supervision, meals, activities, and personal care assistance — far more than an hourly in-home respite aide provides for the same cost.

 Overcoming guilt about taking a break